-During the month of October, the Domestic Violence Awareness Project along with a number of other organizations help bring awareness to domestic violence and offer support for those affected by domestic violence.
+During the month of October, the National Coalition Against Domestic Violence (NCADV) and several other organizations help bring awareness to domestic violence and offer support for those affected by domestic violence.

-Domestic Violence Awareness Month (DVAM) is the evolution of a single day of awareness that occurred in October 1981 that was called the “Day of Unity”.

-The goal of the Day of Unity was to connect advocates across the county who had been working on helping women and children who were suffering as a result of domestic violence.
-The single day soon became a week that was devoted to a variety of activities at every level of government.
-Because these activities were taking place all over the country, the programs were varied but all had common themes that included:
+Domestic Violence Awareness Month (DVAM) is the evolution of a single day of awareness in October 1981 called the “Day of Unity.”
+The goal was to connect advocates across the country who were helping women and children suffering as a result of domestic violence.
+The single day soon became a week devoted to activities at every level of government.
+Because these activities were taking place all over the country, the programs were diverse with common themes that included:

 - Mourning individuals who had died at the hand of domestic violence

 - Celebrating the survivors of domestic violence

 - Creating connections for advocates who want to end domestic violence

 Domestic violence can be defined as a pattern of abusive behaviors — whether physical, sexual or psychological — to gain, maintain or regain control or the upper hand in a relationship.
 The assaulter may use a number of strategies to blame, humiliate, terrorize, hurt, injure, manipulate and possibly even kill a current or former partner.